Nuclear shell model: Predicted magic numbers

 Note that the numbers of states after the 4th shell are doubled triangular numbers plus two.
-Spin–orbit coupling causes so-called 'intruder levels' to drop down from the next higher shell into the structure of the previous shell.
-The sizes of the intruders are such that the resulting shell sizes are themselves increased to the very next higher doubled triangular numbers from those of the harmonic oscillator.
-For example, 1f2p has 20 nucleons, and spin–orbit coupling adds 1g9/2 (10 nucleons) leading to a new shell with 30 nucleons.
-1g2d3s has 30 nucleons, and addition of intruder 1h11/2 (12 nucleons) yields a new shell size of 42, and so on.
+Spin–orbit coupling causes so-called "intruder levels" to drop down from the next higher shell into the structure of the previous shell.
+The sizes of the intruders are such that the resulting shell sizes are themselves increased to the next higher doubled triangular numbers from those of the harmonic oscillator.
+For example, 1f2p has 20 nucleons, and spin–orbit coupling adds 1g9/2 (10 nucleons), leading to a new shell with 30 nucleons.
+1g2d3s has 30 nucleons, and adding intruder 1h11/2 (12 nucleons) yields a new shell size of 42, and so on.